ICivics: Lesson plans

-Lesson plans on iCivics are also provided for free, with content and curriculum guidance provided by iCivics staff.
-These plans emphasize student engagement by including activities such as crosswords and short quizzes as well as reference to their online games.
+Lesson plans on iCivics are provided for free, with content and curriculum guidance provided by iCivics staff.
+These plans emphasize student engagement by including activities such as crosswords and short quizzes as well as references to their online games.
 Units of study include the history and development of the Constitution, the branches and levels of government, the rights and duties of citizens, politics and policy, and international affairs.
 Beyond education on government, there is also a unit on persuasive writing.
 A set of lessons developed with the Boys & Girls Clubs of America was designed to be used during their meetings instead of a traditional school period.